vitalif/vitastor/docs/usage/security.en.md

 #### Mon with embedded Antietcd

 The simplest option.
-You need 1 certificate for Antietcd (antietcd.crt), plus root certificates for OSDs and clients.
+Apart from OSD certificates, you only need 1 certificate for Antietcd (antietcd.crt).

 Vitastor settings (`/etc/vitastor/vitastor.conf`):
 - etcd_address: [ "http://mon1:2379", ... ] (addresses of your monitors with port 2379)